Bedrock-OSS/bedrock-wiki/docs/items/item-identifiers.md

 The namespace is allowed to be changed, learn more about namespaces [here](/concepts/namespaces).

-### namespace:spyglass

--   Makes it zoom-able like a spyglass, for the zoom to work it requires the item to be usable.

----

 ### namespace:bow

 -   Adds a small increasing zoom on use, for the zoom to work it requires the item to be usable.